mui/mui-x/docs/data/data-grid/layout/layout.md

 The Data Grid will raise an error in the console if its container has no intrinsic dimensions.
 :::

-## Percentage dimensions

-When using percentages (%) for height or width, make sure that the Data Grid's parent container has intrinsic dimensions.
-Browsers adjust the element based on a percentage of its parent's size.
-If the parent has no size, the percentage will be zero.

-## Predefined dimensions

-You can predefine dimensions for the parent of the data grid.

-{{"demo": "FixedSizeGrid.js", "bg": "inline"}}

 ## Flex parent container

 The Data Grid can be placed inside a flex container with `flex-direction: column`.